 Currently, you can build additional interactive experiences in your app with the help of peer metadata.
 You can integrate features like raise hand, polls, quizzes, etc,. using this.
-You can also check the existing plugins on our platform such as collaborative whiteboard, virtual background, noise suppression, Custom audio & video plugins.
+You can also check the existing plugins on our platform such as collaborative whiteboard, virtual background, custom audio & video plugins.
 Please stay tuned to our product updates by signing up for our newsletter from here.

 Network and quality